 The Dot was silent.

 Shelly had told him.
 “I hope you reconnect with Lucky.
 Someone solid and stable like you would be good for her.”

 He had laughed.
 “I’m not just obvious about how I feel — but uncomplicated too — a basic chemical formula.
-Sounds like Miss Malone may prefer a brooding, angsty type.”
+Sounds like Miss Malone might prefer a brooding, angsty type.”

-“I actually suggested you to Lucky,” she said, “that you are someone who has figured out who you are and what you want and would be good for her.”
+“I actually suggested you to Lucky,” Shelly said, “that you are someone who has figured out who you are and what you want and would be good for her.”

 “I didn’t mince words.
 I told her that a balanced, older man like you would be a good fit for her.”

 “Not sure that’s flattering.
 Fine, what about someone for you, Shelly?”